scottgriv/PWA-Demo-App/README.md

 npm start
 ```

-3. Open your browser and navigate to http://localhost:3000/pwa-demo_app to view the application.
+3. Open your browser and navigate to http://localhost:3000/pwa-demo_app to view the PWA application.
 4. Open [Lighthouse](#generate-a-lighthouse-report) in Chrome to generate your PWA report.

 ## Notes